Meet our 2026 Speakers

 Johanna Bowyer

-Lead Analyst - Australian ElectricityInstitute for Energy Economics and Financial Analysis
+Lead Analyst for Australian ElectricityInstitute of Energy Economics and Financial Analysis (IEEFA)

 Johanna Bowyer is the Lead Analyst for Australian Electricity at IEEFA.
 Her research is focused on trends in the National Electricity Market, energy policy and decarbonisation.